inside.ewu.edu

 Counseling, Clinical Mental Health Counseling, Master of Science (MS)

-Clinical Mental Health Counseling is designed for students wishing preparation as counselors or therapists in settings such as: mental health centers, hospitals, residential treatment centers, employment services, and vocational rehabilitation services.
+The Clinical Mental Health Counseling specialization is designed for students wishing preparation as counselors or therapists in settings such as: mental health centers, hospitals, residential treatment centers, employment services, as well as private and group practices.
 Clinical mental health counselors are also frequently found in juvenile correction facilities, community colleges, pastoral services, and business and industry.
+Graduates are eligible for licensure (LMHCA, LMHC) in the state of Washington.

 Classes and Experiences Are Organized Around Four Objectives: